ketor/ceph-dokan/README.md

 First install Dokan 0.6.0 on your Windows.

-Dokan 0.6.0 now support Windows XP/Vista/7/2008.
+Dokan 0.6.0 support Windows XP/Vista/7/2008/8/2012.

-After compile from source it can support Win8.
+If you use Win8 or Win2012, you need install Dokan in Windows 7 compatibility mode.

 If you compile dokan yourself, you will need to sign the dokan.sys with your own cert.